-You can import data into Axiom Software from an Ellucian Banner system.
-Ellucian Banner is an enterprise resource planning (ERP) system for higher education.

-Axiom Software uses the Ellucian Ethos API to directly connect to your Ellucian Banner system.
-Your organization must provide your client-specific Ethos key in order to connect to the system and query data for import.
+You can import data into Axiom Software from an Ellucian Banner or Colleague system.
+Ellucian Banner and Colleague are enterprise resource planning (ERP) systems for higher education.
+Axiom Software uses the Ellucian Ethos API to directly connect to your Ellucian system.